 Weaning age varies greatly in the sheep industry and depends upon

 many factors including availability of pasture and other feed

 supplies and target market.
 Lambs have been weaned successfully as early as 14 days, while some lambs are allowed to wean naturally, staying with the dams for six months or more.

-In fact, some lambs are marketed before they are weaned.
+In fact, some lambs are sent to market at the same time they are weaned.

 Early in life, the lamb cannot digest anything but milk.
 However,

-by 3 weeks of age, the developed rumen makes the lamb more efficient
+by 3 weeks of age, the developing rumen makes the lamb more efficient

 4 weeks after lambing and steadily declines to about half as much